 Many businesses have transitioned to digital or online business solutions, making them more at risk of experiencing a data breach.

 A data breach can destroy a business if it goes undetected.
 Hackers will slowly gain more information about your business and your customers.
 This can tarnish your brand and even cost thousands in legal fees from law enforcement.

 The way you handle a data breach can ultimately make or break your business in the digital era.

 The Different Types of Breaches

-There are many different types of data breaches that can occur in your business, which can range from:
+Many different types of data breaches can occur in your business, ranging from:

 - Malware or Viruses